RogerSelwyn/AICO_HomeLINK/docs/index.md

 If you wish to receive alerts via Webhook (the base integration will update every 30 seconds) to give you quicker notification of alerts and readings, then please follow the instructions here - [Webhook Setup](webhook.md#setup-and-configuration).

 ## Data updates
 The AICO HomeLINK integration polls the cloud api every 30 seconds for all date apart from Readings which are polled every 5 minutes.

+## Examples
+### Turning on lights
+When the fire alarm is triggered, the lights can be turned on within the house.
+This also supports deaf users.

+### Notify end of life
+The alarms have a limited lifespan, varying up to 10 years.
+The replacament date sensors can be used to notify via email when a device should be replaced.

 ## Removing the integration